 Program Director: Regina B. Oost, Professor of English

-Because many English majors also minor in a foreign language, they often participate in study abroad programs.
-Others study for a semester or year in the United Kingdom, and some travel abroad for shorter periods and combine those trips with independent study courses during the summer.
+Many English majors participate in study abroad programs.
+Some study for a semester or year in the United Kingdom, and some travel abroad for shorter periods and combine those trips with independent study courses during the summer.
 Click here for additional Study Abroad information.

 Tamara Francis '05 also chose graduate school.
 This English major and theatre minor loved late night play rehearsals, work at the Writing Center, and all-night study sessions at the Waffle House.
 All three prepared her for graduate school at Florida State University.
 Currently, she's studying for her master’s degree in rhetoric and English composition.